'Film has come roaring back', Ga. deputy economic director says

 When COVID-19 struck Georgia hard in March of last year, it shut down film production for two months.
 As a result, the film industry’s economic impact in the state declined during the last fiscal year for the first time since the General Assembly enacted a generous film tax credit in 2008, from $2.9 billion in fiscal 2019 to $2.2 billion in fiscal 2020.

-Netfix's “Stranger Things” and Marvel’s “Black Widow” both filmed scenes in Rome before the pandemic and Tourism Executive Director Lisa Smith said recently that she is hoping for an announcement soon relative to a new major movie shoot locally.
+Netflix’s “Stranger Things” and Marvel’s “Black Widow” both filmed scenes in Rome before the pandemic, and Tourism Executive Director Lisa Smith said recently that she is hoping for an announcement soon relative to a new major movie shoot locally.

 The industry began to bounce back last May when Gov. Brian Kemp released a set of voluntary best practices to protect film crews from the virus.